millifrill/ToDo/README.md

 # ToDo

-A To Do application to make lists and manage your day to day tasks
+To Do is an application to make lists and manage your day to day tasks.